arturwita/concurrent-streams-detector/docs/docs.md

 1. #### Vertical scaling
 Vertical scaling is probably the easiest way to scale Redis.
-It means adding more memory but the more additional memory we need, the more expensive this method gets.
+It means adding more memory and CPU but the more additional memory we need, the more expensive this method gets.
 Despite costs, there is also one serious drawback - at some point, we would get to an end, when we can't add more memory.

 2. #### Sharding